 It's time for a new generation of ebikes

 We had a few ideas for how to engineer this type of ebike, but also recognised early on that we would need help to make it a beautiful product that people would feel proud to ride.

 Coming home to Cambridge

-We quickly followed this up by securing support through two of the best startup programs in Cambridge: the Allia Future Business Centre, which has provided us with a home and community to work from; and Accelerate Cambridge at the Judge Business School's Entrepreneurship Centre, which has given us access to some of the best mentors.
+We then secured support through two of the best startup programmes in Cambridge: the Allia Future Business Centre, which has provided us with a home and community to work from; and Accelerate Cambridge at the Judge Business School's Entrepreneurship Centre, which has given us access to some of the best mentors.

 The first prototype

 After a year of R&D, including working with a very skilled prototyper in Essex (his previous projects included making the official torches for the 2012 London Olympics) we finished our first ebike in October 2017, just in time to reveal it at the Hello Tomorrow Global Summit in Paris.

 Showcasing at the Hello Tomorrow Global Summit in Paris - you'll notice that our first prototype looks very different to the FLIT-16!

-The long road to manufacturing
+The road to manufacturing

 Next, with a new design and fresh resources, we went straight to the Eurobike trade show in Germany to find a manufacturing partner.
 Having spent much of the previous year working on prototyping in the UK, we had come to accept that we needed to work with bicycle manufacturing specialists to build the best possible ebike.

 Alex, Dave, and Joe meeting with a specialist fork manufacturer in Taiwan